Skip to main content

 Requirement Rule

-Screenshot of Microsoft Intune application requirement rule
+Microsoft Intune application requirement rule.

 This will now stop the installation from even starting during Autopilot phase, and only start the installation once the requirement has been met.